shadow-robot/sr_vision/sr_marker_recognition/README.md

 where red, green and blue axes denote x, y and z coordinate respectively.

 ## Troubleshooting
-- Before launching either marker tracker, make sure that camera driver is running or put both in one launch file
+- Before launching either marker tracker, make sure that camera driver is running or call both from one launch file
 - When printing the markers, make sure they are exactly the size you specified in you launch files
 - Make sure your camera is properly intrinsicly calibrated which can significantly improve marker recognition reliability